Finite-temperature, anharmonicity, and Duschinsky effects on the two-dimensional electronic spectra from ab initio thermo-field Gaussian wavepacket dynamics

-Non-zero temperature has an even stronger effect on the two-dimensional spectrum (Fig.~\ref{fig:Spectra_Temperature}, bottom).
-The zero-temperature spectrum is composed of many sharp vibronic peaks, which are broadened and less resolved in the spectrum computed at $300\,$K. As in the linear spectrum, the temperature effects modify not only the resolution of the spectrum but also the relative intensities of the peaks.
+A non-zero temperature has an even stronger effect on the two-dimensional spectrum (Fig.~\ref{fig:Spectra_Temperature}, bottom).
+The zero-temperature spectrum is composed of sharp vibronic peaks, which are broadened and less resolved in the spectrum computed at $300\,$K. As in the linear spectrum, the temperature effects modify not only the resolution of the spectrum but also the relative intensities of the peaks.
 However, in contrast to the linear absorption spectrum, where these differences affect only a few peaks and could still be considered acceptable, the two-dimensional spectrum is strongly affected due to the increased complexity of spectral features.

-To investigate the effects of anharmonicity, mode distortion, and mode-mode coupling on spectra, we first compare the linear absorption computed at different levels of accuracy (see Fig.~\ref{fig:LinearAbsorption_Anharmonicity}).
-The spectrum computed with the displaced harmonic oscillator model displays a highly regular intensity pattern---as opposed to the irregular intensities found in the experiment---and overestimates the frequency spacing between the peaks.
+To investigate the effects of anharmonicity, mode distortion, and mode-mode coupling, we first compare the linear absorption spectra computed using three models with different accuracies (see Fig.~\ref{fig:LinearAbsorption_Anharmonicity}).
+The spectrum computed with the displaced harmonic oscillator model displays a highly regular intensity pattern, as opposed to the irregular intensities found in the experiment, and overestimates the frequency spacing between the peaks.
 The results are largely improved by including Duschinsky coupling and changes in the mode frequencies through the global harmonic model.
 However, the harmonic approximation suffers from an overly broad tail in the high-frequency region.
 This is further corrected by accounting for the anharmonicity effects with the on-the-fly thawed Gaussian approximation.